Battle of the Grebbeberg: General defensive strategy

 In the 1930s the general defensive strategy was aimed at an attack by Germany.
 In that case the army should fall back on the Water Line, which formed part of Fortress Holland, the Dutch national redoubt.
 It was expected that assistance would then arrive from France and the United Kingdom.
-To defend the redoubt, it was necessary to slow the German advance down in order to give as many Dutch forces as possible the chance of assembling in Fortress Holland.
+To defend the redoubt, it was necessary to slow the German advance in order to give as many Dutch forces as possible the chance of assembling in Fortress Holland.

 To this effect, several defensive lines had been constructed throughout the country.
 The Maas Line and the IJssel Line had been constructed along the Maas and IJssel rivers and served to detect German incursions into Dutch territory and to delay the Germans in the first hours of an invasion.
 The fortress at Kornwerderzand on the narrow Afsluitdijk guarded the northern approach to Fortress Holland while the Peel-Raam Line in North Brabant guarded the southern approach.
 Any attempt to approach Fortress Holland through the central part of the country would be delayed at the Grebbe line.

 At the beginning of 1940, Chief of Staff General Henri Winkelman redesignated the Grebbe Line the Main Defence Line, because defending the East Front of Fortress Holland would bring the major city of Utrecht into the frontline and the enemy too close to the Dutch capital Amsterdam.